Florida requires permits for wildlife possession, exhibition and sale.

 Captive Wildlife Permit Requirements & Categories

-Click on the links for definitions and related information.
+Click on the links below or scroll down for definitions and related information.

 Wildlife not requiring a permit